saquibrazak/teendopanch/README.md

 ## Setup
-Use this starter files link: `https://eecs280staff.github.io/euchre/starter-files.tar.gz`
+Use the files from the following git repo: `https://github.com/saquibrazak/teendopanch/tree/main/starter-files`

 Create a new file `teendopanch.cpp`.
 You should end up with a folder with starter files that looks like this.